 With the world we live in, there is a level of uncertainty and you can never be too sure of what could happen.
 In times of emergency, having cash saved up is vital.
 During retirement if you do not have enough cash on hand, you can be left in a terrible situation.
 It is best to have at least 12 months’ worth of living expenses saved up to guarantee financial security otherwise, you will be left unprotected and vulnerable.

-In case of your elders’ health getting bad quickly, it is best to seek legal help and to have everything in writing.
+In case of your elders’ health getting bad quickly, it is best to seek legal help from an experienced elder law attorney and to have everything in writing.
 You should appoint heath and financial power of attorneys to protect their wealth.
 This would make sure that the best financial decisions are being made or them.
 A living will in place will take care of their estate and what happens with it.